VoicuTomut/ase-fast/doc/ase/neb.rst

   opt = BFGS(neb, trajectory='A2B.traj')

 will write all images to one file.
-The Trajectory object knows about NEB calculations, so it will write `M` images with `N` atoms at every iteration and not one big configuration containing `MN` atoms.
+The Trajectory object knows about NEB calculations, so it will write :math:`M` images with :math:`N` atoms at every iteration and not one big configuration containing :math:`MN` atoms.

 The result of the latest iteration can now be analysed with this
 command: :command:`ase gui A2B.traj@-5:`.